-Antirequisite(s): MOS 3320a/b
+Antirequisite(s): N/A

-Prerequisite(s): Enrolment in BMOS.
+Prerequisite(s): MOS 3361A/B, MOS 3370A/B, and enrolment in 4th year of BMOS.

 1.3 Accessibility:

 DAN Department of Management & Organizational Studies strives at all times to provide accessibility to all faculty, staff, students and visitors in a way that respects the dignity and independence of people with disabilities.
 Please contact the course instructor if you require material in an alternate format or if you require any other arrangements to make this course more accessible to you.
 You may also wish to contact Services for Students with Disabilities (SSD) at 519-661-2147 for any specific question regarding an accommodation.